vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

     downgradeToSingleTemperature no;
 ```

-The path to the non-equilibrium dictionary is also set in this dictionary
+The path to the non-equilibrium dictionary is also set in <dict>thermophysicalProperties</dict>

 ```c++
     twoTemperatureDictFile "$FOAM_CASE/constant/thermo2TModel";
 ```

 and its default name is <dict>thermo2TModel</dict>.
 It is composed of one subdictionary, <subdict>thermalRelaxationModels</subdict>, for the selection of the energy transfer models, and various subdictionaries to store the models coefficients.
-In this variant of _hy2Foam_, the energy transfers taking place are vibrational-translational (V—T) and heavy-particles — electrons (h—e).
-If the gas mixture is composed of neutral species only, then the h—e energy transfer is automatically discarded.
+The energy transfers that are allowed to take place are vibrational-translational (V—T) and heavy-particles — electrons (h—e).
+If the gas mixture is composed of neutral species only, then h—e energy transfer is automatically discarded.
-The default subdictionary implementation is as follows
+The subdictionary's default implementation is as follows

 ```c++
 thermalRelaxationModels